peak-gao/code-notes/JavaScript/js-cheat-sheet-1.md

     ```
     function MyObject(element) {
         this.elm = element;
         element.addEventListener('click', this.onClick.bind(this), false);
     };

     MyObject.prototype.onClick = function(e) {
          var t=this;  //do something with [t]...
-        //without bind the context of this function wouldn't be a MyObject
+        // without bind the context of this function wouldn't be a MyObject
-        //instance as you would normally expect.
+        // instance as you would normally expect.
     };
     ```